RESIDENCY PROGRAM BASICS

 What about meals?

 The kitchen is available on a self-catering basis to all artists in residence.
 The pantries are stocked with basics (coffee, sugar, spices etc.) and the kitchen is designed and outfitted for group cooking.
 Artists are responsible for the costs of all additional food & personal items.
 A meal pattern quickly develops for each session that reflects the preferences of the particular group.

-Please note that on (most) Saturdays the whole theatre becomes a public space, and depending on the events taking place in the theatre, the kitchen is used to cook meals for many guests.
-During the weekend we may have meals together and enjoy the space together – we hope this will be a more sociable time for artists during their stay – a chance to interact with other people.
-Sometimes it can be quite hectic but it is a nice contrast to the rest of the week which is quieter – people pop in for a chat, cook dinner, drink tea and wine and generally make themselves at home.
-Artists are welcome to join for a meal and enjoy the company.
+Please note: Public events can take place throughout the year, monstly on weekends.
+During the month of Ocotber and November every Saturdays the whole theatre becomes a public space, and depending on the events taking place in the theatre, the kitchen is used to cook meals for many guests.
+Artists are welcome to join us and enjoy the company.
 Lots of people speak a little English, some speak some French and others are good and sign language!

 Cleaning duties should be shared between resident artists – we do not feel it is necessary to monitor you or ‘give’ you duties – common sense and a mature and responsible attitude should be enough to ensure that due respect is shown to others as well as to the spaces and facilities.
 Artists are responsible for clean up after their meals and for maintaining a reasonably neat and organized kitchen.
 We are conscientious about composting and recycling.
 Please put trash outside the theatre the night before – we have door to door trash collection in Toffia as part of a recycling program.